exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/oase/oase_management.rst.txt

   8. | Click :guilabel:`Copy to clipboard and close`
      | and paste the Authentication token to the clipboard.

-  9. | Paste the Authentication token from the clipboard to :menuselection:`OASE management --> Agent`'s :menuselection:`Authentication token`.
+  9. | Paste the Authentication token from the clipboard to :menuselection:`OASE management --> Event collection`'s :menuselection:`Authentication token`.